How Effective Are Hyaluronic Acid Injections for Relieving Knee Pain?

 For those who suffer from knee osteoarthritis, one potential treatment option would include having your doctor inject your affected joint with hyaluronic acid.
+Yes, hyaluronic acid is used for more than just dermal fillers.
 Research suggests that it can be moderately effective for a brief period of time.

 From a recent study published in the Journal of Family Practice (Modawal et al, 2005), the study authors concluded the following:

 “Intra-articular viscosupplementation was moderately effective in relieving knee pain in patients with osteoarthritis at 5 to 7 and 8 to 10 weeks after the last injection but not at 15 to 22 weeks (Modawal et al, 2005).”

 In short, the study authors found that intra-articular injections of hyaluronic acid were moderately effective at providing pain relief for patients with knee osteoarthritis.
 From this data, it appears that these injections provided some pain relief for up to 10 weeks+, but less than 15 weeks.